The phase of the electromagnetic form factor of the pion: Numerical results

 \section{Numerical results}

 In this appendix, we provide the form factor (modulus and phase) for different points above the $\pi\pi$ threshold.
 We include in addition the shown bands at 68\% CL.
-We note however that the upper and lower bands do not necessarily identify with particular values of the fitting parameters ---in order to perform a carefull error analysis, accounting for correlations, any quantity derived from our results should be obtained from the set consisting of all pseudofits.
+We note however that the upper and lower bands do not necessarily identify with particular values of the fitting parameters ---in order to perform a careful error analysis, accounting for correlations, any quantity derived from our results should be obtained from the set consisting of all pseudofits.
+In addition, we provide (in parenthesis) the systematic uncertainty for the phase corresponding to the interpolation uncertainties discussed in \cref{app:syst}.
+The systematic uncertainties corresponding to potential zeros must be considered separately, as it largely depends on their position.
+See our discussion in \cref{app:zeros}.